What is cyberterrorism?

-- disruption of major websites to create public inconvenience or to stop traffic to websites containing content the hackers disagree with;
+- Disruption of major websites.
+The intent here is to create public inconvenience or stop traffic to websites containing content the hackers disagree with.

-- disruption of critical infrastructure systems to disable or disrupt cities, cause a public health crisis, endanger public safety or cause massive panic and fatalities -- for example, cyberterrorists may target a water treatment plant, cause a regional power outage, or disrupt a pipeline, oil refinery or fracking operation; and
+- Disruption of critical infrastructure systems.
+Threat actors try to disable or disrupt cities, cause a public health crisis, endanger public safety or cause massive panic and fatalities.
+For example, cyberterrorists might target a water treatment plant, cause a regional power outage or disrupt a pipeline, oil refinery or fracking operation.

 Defending against cyberterrorism

-The key to countering the threat of cyberterrorism is to implement extensive cybersecurity measures and vigilance.
+The key to countering cyberterrorism is to implement extensive cybersecurity measures and vigilance.

-On the corporate level, businesses must ensure that all internet of things devices are properly secured and inaccessible via public networks.
-To protect against ransomware and similar types of attacks, organizations must regularly back up systems; utilize firewalls, antivirus software and antimalware; and implement continuous monitoring techniques.
+Cyberterrorism has mostly targeted government entities.
+However, that is changing, and businesses are becoming targets as well.
+As a result, businesses and other organizations must ensure that all internet of things devices are secured and inaccessible via public networks.
+To protect against ransomware and similar types of attacks, organizations must regularly back up systems, implement continuous monitoring techniques, and use firewalls, antivirus software and antimalware.

 Companies must also develop IT security policies to protect business data.
 This includes limiting access to sensitive data and enforcing strict password and authentication procedures, like two-factor authentication or multifactor authentication.

-On a global level, 38 countries, including the United States, participate in the Council of Europe's Convention on Cybercrime, which seeks to harmonize international laws, improve investigation and detection capabilities, and promote international cooperation to stop cyberwarfare.
+On a global level, 66 countries, including the United States, participate in the Council of Europe's Convention on Cybercrime.
+It seeks to harmonize international laws, improve investigation and detection capabilities, and promote international cooperation to stop cyberwarfare.